djwugee/beatshuffle/README.md

 ### Important Files

-- `index.py`: Main Flask application and Vercel entry point
+- `api/app.py`: Main Flask application (Vercel serverless function)
-- `vercel.json`: Configures build settings and routing
+- `vercel.json`: Configures build settings and routing for both static files and the Python application
 - `requirements.txt`: Python package dependencies

 ### Notes
-- The application uses the Python runtime on Vercel
+- The application uses Python runtime on Vercel
-- Static files and templates are served from the `app` directory
+- Static files are served directly by Vercel's CDN
+- Templates are served through the Flask application
 - FFmpeg is required for audio processing
 - Temporary files are handled in-memory for Vercel's serverless environment